135 points

 This is a meme, the character is a aging adult cleaning a data set like it was a window in a house

 It is always satisfactory to clean a data set and then see the final product, but so far we have cleaned these data in small steps.
 I’ll clean the data set in one step.
-In this example I will delete unnecessary columns (aka research variables), and I will translate the variables to English when necessary:
+In this example I will delete unnecessary columns (a.k.a research variables), and I will translate the variables to English when necessary:

-Excercise 4 (10 points)
+Excercise 4 (15 points)

 1. Describe the steps taken in the R code above.